aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 ### Split routers

-!!! note "Coming soon"

 As applications grow and the number of routes a Lambda function handles increases, it becomes natural to either break it into smaller Lambda functions or split routes into separate files to ease maintenance.

-Currently, the TypeScript event-handler's Router class doesn't provide a way to compose multiple router instances, forcing developers to define all routes in a single file or manually merge route definitions.

-Once this feature is available, you will be able to define routes in separate files and import them into a main router file, improving code organization and maintainability.
+The `Router` class provide an `includeRouter` method to compose multiple router instances allowing developers to define routes in multiple files and merge route definitions.
+You will be able to define routes in separate files and import them into a main router file, improving code organization and maintainability.

-Please [check this issue](https://github.com/aws-powertools/powertools-lambda-typescript/issues/4481) for more details and examples, and add 👍 if you would like us to prioritize it.
+!!! note "Merging with Global Middleware"
+    When merging two `Router` instances together, if you have a global middleware defined in one of your instances, the global middleware gets applied to the all the merged routes.

+Let's assume you have `index.ts` as your Lambda function entrypoint and routes in `split_route.ts`.
+This is how you'd use the `includeRouter` feature.

+=== "split_route.ts"

+    ```typescript
+    --8<-- "examples/snippets/event-handler/rest/split_route.ts"
+    ```

+=== "index.ts"

+    ```typescript hl_lines="8"
+    --8<-- "examples/snippets/event-handler/rest/split_route_index.ts"
+    ```

+#### Route Prefix

+In the previous example, `split_route.ts` routes had a `/todos` prefix.
+This might grow over time and become repetitive.

+When necessary, you can set a prefix when including a `Router` instance.
+This means you can remove `/todos` prefix altogether.

+=== "split_route_prefix.ts"

+    ```typescript
+    --8<-- "examples/snippets/event-handler/rest/split_route_prefix.ts"
+    ```
+=== "index.ts"

+    ```typescript hl_lines="8"
+    --8<-- "examples/snippets/event-handler/rest/split_route_prefix_index.ts"
+    ```

 ### Considerations